-In 1977, Democrat Jimmy Carter became the 39th president of the U.S. A former peanut farmer, he served one term in office.
+In 1977, Democrat Jimmy Carter became the 39th president of the United States.
+A former peanut farmer, he served one term in office.

 While president, he created the Department of Education, boosted the Social Security System and expanded the national park system.
 He also faced several challenges, including extreme inflation and the Soviet invasion of Afghanistan, which ended plans for the ratification of the SALT II pact.